A Mistake During Discovery Could Lead to a Legal Malpractice Claim

 Get Legal Assistance Today

 At Pike & Lustig, LLP, we have extensive experience handling all types of legal malpractice claims.
 If you are a professional, and you have been sued for alleged malpractice, please get in touch with our team today to set up your free initial consultation.
-From our offices in West Palm Beach and Miami, we represent professional in malpractice claims throughout South Florida, including in Dade County and Broward County.
+From our offices in West Palm Beach, Wellington and Miami, we represent professional in malpractice claims throughout South Florida, including in Dade County and Broward County.